e-clawson/bridgehouse-project/README.md

 Your submission should include:
 A GitHub link to the repository for your completed project.

 You will also be given the opportunity to present your project to guests, instructors, and/or a Talent Advocate Manager (not the class) upon completion.
 Lean into this opportunity to become accustomed with speaking about your work, both from a technical and non-technical perspective.
 Your presentation should include:
-A demonstration of the application.
+- A demonstration of the application.
-An overview of the challenges you endured, and how you handled them.
+- An overview of the challenges you endured, and how you handled them.
-A short question-and-answer period.
+- A short question-and-answer period.
-Your instructor will schedule practice presentations throughout the development phase.

 # Requirements